guguji666666/GJS-MDC-Tips/Qualys VA solution integration/Azure VM running Windows/README.md

 REG ADD HKLM\SOFTWARE\Qualys\QualysAgent\ScanOnDemand\Vulnerability /v "ScanOnDemand" /t REG_DWORD /d "1" /f
 ```
 #### 5. If the issue still persists, reinstall the qualys agent, then wait for 24 hours

-Steps to uninstall qualys agent
-1. Ensure that the `Qualys Agent` folder is completely removed from the location:
+Ensure that the `Qualys Agent` folder is completely removed from the location:
 ```
 C:\ProgramData\Qualys
 ```